mozzarellaV8/Foundations-Clustering/readme.md

 ![wssplot](plots/SSW.png)

-_Questions:_

 **How many clusters does this method suggest?**

 My initial thought is that it would suggest 3-5 clusters - but much closer to 3.
-It feels like 5 if I strain.
+It feels like 5 if I strain to see them.
 I'm looking at the 'joints' or 'elbows' of the plot - distinct changes in value, forming into a feature until the next 'bend' in the graph.
 My thinking is that clusters would form where there's an interval of points that exhibits something resembling a linear relationship - until it reaches the next 'elbow'.

+Essentially: observing a 'steep decline' in WSS (nc 1-3); a 'leveling-off'(nc 4-12, approximately); and a 'flattening out' (nc 12-15, approximately).

 **Why does this method work?
 What is the intuition behind it?**